navisens/NaviDocs/API.Android.md

 #### `OrientationQuaternion getOrientationQuaternion()`
 Gets the look direction of the device.
 This can be useful for rendering applications.
 If you are dealing with augmented reality, make sure to call `setARModeEnabled(true)` to enable AR mode so the quaternion is broadcast in realtime.

+#### `Timestamp getTimestamp()`
+This timestamp represents the time at which the packet arrived, the time frame is with respect to when the phone last booted up.
+Based on your configuration (e.g. PowerConsumptionMode.PERFORMANCE/MEDIUM_CONSUMPTION/LOW_CONSUMPTION),
+you will receive MotionDna events at different intervals:
+- PERFORMANCE: 0.04s intervals
+- MEDIUM_CONSUMPTION: 0.08s intervals
+- LOW_CONSUMPTION: 0.16s intervals